Indiana Hoosiers men's basketball: Bob Knight era (1971–2000)

 Throughout the mid and late 1990s Knight and the Hoosiers continued to experience success with superior play from All-Americans Brian Evans and A. J. Guyton.
 The Hoosiers won a minimum of 19 games and played in the NCAA tournament each year.
 However, 1993 would be Knight's last conference championship and 1994 would be his last trip to the Sweet Sixteen.
 Moreover, his aggressive and combative actions and communication often brought as much controversy to the school as success.
 Allegations of abuse, along with his reputation and a strained relationship with then-University President Myles Brand, resulted in Knight's controversial dismissal in 2000.

-Mike Davis era (2000–2006)
+Resurrection era (2000–2006)

 Following Bob Knight's tumultuous exit from Indiana, assistant Mike Davis took over as interim head coach in the fall of 2000.
 In his first season, Davis led a team featuring All-Americans Kirk Haston and Jared Jeffries to a 21–13 record.
 The following year, in the 2001–02 season, Davis was named the permanent coach.
 That year the Hoosiers captured a share of the Big Ten championship and made an unexpected trip to the 2002 NCAA championship game.
-But after the Hoosiers failed to make the NCAA tournament in 2004 and 2005 (for the first time since 1985), criticism of Davis grew.
+But after the Hoosiers lost in 2002 and failed to make the NCAA tournament in 2004 and 2005 (for the first time since 1985), criticism of Davis grew.
 Following months of speculation, he announced his resignation in February 2006, saying the basketball program needed to move on with a new coach.
 He remained with the team for the rest of the 2006 season before leaving.